 - Sports medicine professional: If you are more interested in being a part of a team on the wellness side, it’s possible for you to get a degree in Sports & Rehabilitation Therapy and become a sports massage therapist.
 This career will allow you to perform rehabilitative work for injured athletes among other possible duties.
 A number of graduates from Fremont University have gone on to work for professional sports teams in MLB, NHL, and professional basketball.

 There are many other related fields existing, from office systems, economics, finance to information!

 As you can see, you are not going to run out of career choices once you have decided to become a part of the world of sports.
 Each of these options is just as exciting and rewarding as the other, allowing you to have a very satisfying and lucrative career that you can be proud of.

 In order to get started turning your dream into a reality, you need to get the right kind of training today.

-Courses being offered by Fremont College that might help you to become part of the sporting management field include:
+Courses being offered by Fremont University that might help you to become part of the sporting management field include:

 - Business administration

 - Business management